jfree/orson-charts/README.md

 Building
 --------
+Orson Charts can be built with Maven or Ant.

 Two Ant build scripts are provided to build Orson Charts from source code:

 - ant/build.xml : builds Orson Charts with JavaFX support (requires JDK 1.8 or later);